-Third area is the shank.
-This is the animals forearm, which falls in front of the brisket.
-Usually this is considered the toughest cut of meat.
+The third area is the shank.
+This is the animal’s forearm, which falls in front of the brisket.
+Usually, this is considered the toughest cut of meat.

 I make broth with it which cooks the meat.
 Once that’s done, I remove the bone from the broth, let it cool a bit so that I can take the meat off the bone.
 Then I’ll take the meat and put it back in the broth and make soup with it.